 rest of the games were different in every heat.

-addition to the eight games, an old style Fil Rouge was also played, the
+addition to the eight games, an old-style Fil Rouge was also played, offering double points for

 Town councils each paid €10,000 including tax to the organisers – this payment